wronghorsebatterystaple/Website-Flask/README.md

 ### Access control documentation:
 - Access control in view functions is achieved through the `@custom_login_required(request)` decorator and its equivalent function `custom_unauthorized(request)`, both provided in [app/util.py](app/util.py).
 These are intended to replace Flask-Login's `@login_required` and `login_manager.unauthorized()` respectively.
   - On GET to a banned page, this function redirects to the login view as established in [config.py](config.py), with the `next` parameter set to an absolute URL instead of `@login_required`'s relative URLs.
 This allows for cross-domain redirects.
   - On POST to a banned page, this function returns an Ajax JSON with the key `relogin=True` that makes [app/static/js/ajax_utils.js](app/static/js/ajax_utils.js)'s `processStandardAjaxResponse()` show the login modal.
 This allows us to simply pop up the modal instead of redirecting away to a whole new page like `@login_required` or `login_manager.unauthorized()` would, potentially losing stuff we've put into a form (for example) in the process.
-In addition, returning the `relogin` key explicitly avoids the potentially bad practice of relying on CSRF token expiration and `handleAjaxErrors()` in [app/templates/base.html](app/templates/base.html) to detect session expiry and show the modal.
+In addition, returning the `relogin` key explicitly avoids the potentially bad practice of relying on CSRF token expiration and `fetchWrapper()`'s error handling in [app/static/js/ajax_util.js](app/static/js/ajax_util.js) to detect session expiry and show the modal.
   - `@custom_login_required(request)` usage in view functions:

     ```py